I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/nc-sercx-evt-sercx-purge.md

 <p>The <i>EvtSerCxPurge</i> function returns STATUS_SUCCESS if the call is successful.
 Otherwise, it returns an appropriate error status code.</p>

 ## -remarks
 <p>The serial controller driver implements this callback function.
-SerCx calls this function when a client (application or peripheral driver) sends an <a href="https://msdn.microsoft.com/library/windows/hardware/ff546655">IOCTL_SERIAL_PURGE</a> control request that requires hardware buffers managed by the serial controller to be purged.</p>
+SerCx calls this function when a client (application or peripheral driver) sends an <a href="..\ntddser\ni-ntddser-ioctl-serial-purge.md">IOCTL_SERIAL_PURGE</a> control request that requires hardware buffers managed by the serial controller to be purged.</p>

 <p>SerCx performs the purge operations that are designated by the flags listed in the following table.</p>

-<p> </p>

 <p>The <i>EvtSerCxPurge</i> function will never receive a purge request that contains any of the flags in this table.
 The SERIAL_PURGE_<i>XXX</i> flags are defined in the Ntddser.h header file.</p>